Isometric and induced path partitions: a new upper bound and a characterization of some extremal graphs: Proof of Theorems and

-{\em Proof of Claim~\ref{prop-delete-edge-claim-isometric-in-G'}.} Fix an isometric path $P$ of $G'$, and let $p$ and $q$ be its endpoints (possibly $p = q$).
+{\em Proof of Claim~\ref{prop-delete-edge-claim-isometric-in-G'}.} Since $G'$ is an induced subgraph of $G$, it is clear that all induced paths in $G'$ are also induced paths in $G$.
+Now, fix an isometric path $P$ of $G'$, and let $p$ and $q$ be its endpoints (possibly $p = q$).
 We must show that the path $P$ is isometric in $G$.
 Suppose otherwise, and fix an isometric path $Q$ between $p$ and $q$ in $G$ such that $\text{length}(Q) < \text{length}(P)$.
 Then at least one of $x$ and $y$ must be an internal vertex of $Q$, for otherwise, $Q$ would be a path in $G'$, contrary to the fact that the path $P$ is isometric in $G'$.
 But this contradicts Claim~\ref{prop-delete-edge-claim-x-y-not-iso}.~$\blacklozenge$